monostere0/cdk-koa-ts-elasticbeanstalk-api/readme.md

-# Tech gigs API
+# Gigs.tech API

 This application is deployed through AWS Elastic Beanstalk via Docker.
-Make sure you've got eb CLI installed locally, after that you can do
+Make sure you've got AWS CDK installed locally, after that you can do

 ```
+cd cdk
+cdk bootstrap
+cdk synth
-eb deploy
+cdk deploy
 ```

-Which will deploy the API to http://tech-gigs-api.uyitkjajms.eu-central-1.elasticbeanstalk.com/
+Which will deploy the API to http://api.gigs.tech